L'Wren Scott: Stylist

 Scott moved to California in the early 1990s and established herself as a stylist, initially in collaboration with photographer Herb Ritts, and later with Helmut Newton, Karl Lagerfeld and Mario Sorrenti.
 One of her early assignments was an ad campaign for Elizabeth Taylor's White Diamonds, eventually the world's top-selling celebrity fragrance.

-In 2009, she contributed designs for Madonna to wear in her photo shoot with model Jesus Luz for W Magazine and in 2011, Scott styled actress Julia Roberts for a W Magazine shoot, alongside Tom Hanks.
-She designed costumes for such films as Diabolique (1996 remake), Ocean's Thirteen, Eyes Wide Shut, as well as Shine a Light, a documentary by Martin Scorsese about The Rolling Stones, with Mick Jagger, with whom she had been romantically linked since 2001.
+In 2009, she contributed designs for Madonna to wear in her photo shoot with model Jesus Luz for W Magazine.
+In 2011, Scott styled actress Julia Roberts for a W Magazine shoot, alongside Tom Hanks.
+She designed costumes for such films as Diabolique (1996 remake), Ocean's Thirteen, Eyes Wide Shut, and Shine a Light, a documentary by Martin Scorsese about The Rolling Stones, with Mick Jagger, with whom she had been romantically linked since 2001.

 Designer

-As Scott told Vogue in 2009, "I trusted my instincts and stuck to what I believed in."
-Scott designed clothing, makeup, perfume, handbags, shoes, and eyeglasses.
+Scott told Vogue in 2009, "I trusted my instincts and stuck to what I believed in."
+She designed clothing, makeup, perfume, handbags, shoes, and eyeglasses.

 Silhouette

-"I like a very sexy silhouette, and I like to feel like when you put something on, you zip yourself into it, and you're secure in there."

-Net-A-Porter described Scott's designs as "seductive, old-world feel: super-feminine silhouettes; rigorous cuts; nipped-in waists; pencil skirts, high-collared blouses; elegant, long-sleeved dresses."
+"I like a very sexy silhouette, and I like to feel like when you put something on, you zip yourself into it, and you're secure in there", Scott said.
+Net-A-Porter wrote that her designs have a "seductive, old-world feel: super-feminine silhouettes; rigorous cuts; nipped-in waists; pencil skirts, high-collared blouses; elegant, long-sleeved dresses."

-Scott was well known for her attention to the details.
-Described as "luxury dressing," Scott was a hands-on designer, sourcing, often cutting patterns, sewing, and fitting many of the clothes herself.
+Scott was well known for her attention to detail.
+She was a hands-on designer, sourcing, often cutting patterns, sewing, and fitting many of the clothes herself.

 "L'Wrenisms"

-As a designer, she had developed what her followers called, "L'Wrenisms,' which were style tips.
+As a designer, she had developed what her followers called "L'Wrenisms", which were style tips.
 As quoted in The Sunday Times, they are an eccentric mix of opinions and practical tips.
+They include: